klevu/jsv2-early-adopters/getting-started/5-your-api-key/shopify/README.md

 It is important to take a note of these parameters and use the relevant values when firing search queries to the Klevu Search engine.

-Add your own API Key in the appropriate location.
+Add your own search endpoint in the appropriate location.

 ```js
 function startup(klevu) {